 Recent graduates have secured positions as city managers/administrators and in law enforcement.
 Others continue to serve in the military or are pursuing doctorates in the field.
 Additional information regarding employment and salary trends in the fields of public affairs, public administration, and public policy can be found at the following Network of Schools of Public Policy, Affairs and Administration website: http://www.naspaa.org/students/careers/salary.asp

-The area coordinator is Dr. Becky Stuteville, MPA Program Director.
-Her Ph.D. is from the University of Missouri-Kansas City.
-She served for 17 years with the U.S. Department Housing and Urban Development.
-She can be contacted at Rebekkah.Stuteville@park.edu .
+The area coordinator is Dr. Terry Ward.
+His Ph.D. is from the University of Missouri-Kansas City.
+His professional experience includes nearly two decades with H&R Block, several years as President of the H&R Block Foundation.
+He can be contacted at Terrence.Ward@park.edu .